kermitt2/grisp/README.md

 ### Script for preparing the Wikidata and Wikipedia resources

 A script is available to:
-* download the different resources needed fromn Wikidata and Wikipedia for a set of specified languages
+* download the different resources needed from Wikidata and Wikipedia for a set of specified languages
 * create cvs translation files between languages
 * generate Wikidata property labels for each language
 * creating Wikidata knowledge base backbone and language-specific mapping with Wikidata entities